-Most people who are struggling with heroin addiction are unlikely to admit to their drug use, especially if they worry they’ll be judged.
-For many, denying a drug problem can be an act of self-protection, to avoid admitting it to others – and to avoid admitting to themselves that they need help.
+Most people who are struggling with heroin addiction are unlikely to admit to their drug use.
+This is especially true if they worry they’ll be judged.
+For many, denying a drug problem can be an act of self-protection, to avoid admitting it to others—and to avoid admitting to themselves that they need help.

 How Do I Help A Loved One Who Is Using Heroin?

-While many people can be reluctant to enter a drug rehab program, or outright refuse, it is important for someone who is addicted to heroin to receive treatment as soon as possible.
+Many people can be reluctant to enter a drug rehab program or outright refuse.
+However, it’s important for someone who is addicted to heroin to receive treatment as soon as possible.
 If necessary, this can involve staging a group intervention for your loved one, or seeking court-ordered rehab through the legal system.